FHantke/brave-browser-wiki/Tests.md

 ---

 `GOOGLE_OWNED_SERVICE` is a very good search term to find all the places in Chromium that hit Google servers for any reason. https://cs.chromium.org/search/?q=%22destination:+GOOGLE_OWNED_SERVICE%22&sq=package:chromium&type=cs

+# Debugging tips

+It's sometimes useful to see the console while browser tests are running.
+When it is in this state, you can't enter user input or focus the window, but you can right click and `Inspect` to see the console and show the devtools.